daryllxd/lifelong-learning/self-improvement/how-to-win-friends-and-influence-people.md

 ## Nine Suggestions on How to Get the Most Out of This Book

-1. Most important: You need to have this deep, driving desire to learn, a vigoruous determination to increase your ability to deal with people.
+1. Most important: You need to have this deep, driving desire to learn, a vigorous determination to increase your ability to deal with people.
+Constantly remind yourself how important these principles are.

-	You develop this by constantly reminding yourself how important these principles are to you.
-Mastering this will aid you in leading a richer, fuller, happier and more fulfilling life.

 "My popularity, my happiness and sense of worth depend on no small extend upon my skill in dealing with people."
 2. Reread each chapter.
 3. Stop frequently to think what you are reading about.
 4. Take down notes about the stuff you can use.
 5. It is super easy to forget stuff.
 Spend a few hours reviewing this book every month.
 6. Learning is an active process.
 So if you desire to master the principles in this book, do something about them.
 Apply these rules at every opportunity.
-If you don't, you will forget them quickly. *Only knowledge that is used sticks in the mind.*

-	It is super difficult to apply the suggestions all the time.
+If you don't, you will forget them quickly. *Only knowledge that is used sticks in the mind.* It is super difficult to apply the suggestions all the time.
 You are attempting to form new habits.
 You are attempting a new way of life.
 You need time and persistence and daily application.

-7. Offer your spouse, your child, or some biz associate a dime or a dollar everytime you break the rules.
+7. Offer your spouse, your child, or some biz associate a dime or a dollar every time you break the rules.
 Make a game out of mastering the rules.

-8. "For years I have kept an engagement book showing all the appointments I had during the day.
-My family never made any plans for me on Saturday night, for the family knew that I devoted a part of each Saturday evening to the illuminating process of self- examination and review and appraisal.
-After dinner I went off by myself, opened my engagement book, and thought over all the interviews, discussions and meetings that had taken place during the week."

-	I asked myself: 'What mistakes did I make that time?'
-'What did I do that was right- and in what way could I have improved my performance?'
-'What lessons can I learn from that experience?'

-	"I often found that this weekly review made me very unhappy.
-I was frequently astonished at my own blunders.
-Of course, as the years passed, these blunders became less frequent.
-Sometimes I was inclined to pat myself on the back a little after one of these sessions."

-	This system of self-analysis, self-education, continued year after year, did more for me than any other one thing I have ever attempted.

-	"It helped me improve my ability to make decisions - and it aided me enormously in all my contacts with people.
-I cannot recommend it too highly."
+8. Self-analyze: Write things down.
+Where could you improve?
 9. You will find at the end of this book several blank pages on which you should record your triumphs in the application of these principles.
 Be specific.
 Give names, dates, results.
 Keeping such a record will inspire you to greater efforts; and how fascinating these entries will be when you chance upon them some evening years from now!

 ## A Shortcut to Distinction by Lowell Thomas

 That survey revealed that the prime interest of adults is health.
 It also revealed that their second interest is in developing skill in human relationships - they want to learn the technique of getting along with and influencing other people.
-They don't want to become public speakers, and they don't want to listen to a lot of high sounding talk about psychology; they want suggestions they can use immediately in business, in social contacts and in the home.

-Back in high school and college, they had pored over books, believing that knowledge alone was the open sesame to financial - and professional rewards.

-They soon discovered that if one aspired to wear the captain's cap and navigate the ship of business, personality and the ability to talk are more important than a knowledge of Latin verbs or a sheepskin from Harvard.

-Dale Carnegie claimed that all people can talk when they get mad.
-He said that if you hit the most ignorant man in town on the jaw and knock him down, he would get on his feet and talk with an eloquence, heat and emphasis that would have rivaled that world famous orator William Jennings Bryan at the height of his career.
-He claimed that almost any person can speak acceptably in public if he or she has self-confidence and an idea that is boiling and stewing within.
+Knowledge alone is not enough -- personality is more important.

+All people can talk when they get mad.
+If you hit the most ignorant man, he would speak with eloquence.

 The way to develop self-confidence, he said, is to do the thing you fear to do and get a record of successful experiences behind you.
 So he forced each class member to talk at every session of the course.
 The audience is sympathetic.
 They are all in the same boat; and, by constant practice, they develop a courage, confidence and enthusiasm that carry over into their private speaking.